Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

 \subsubsection{Effects of the Proposed Core Components.}

-To comprehensively verify the rationality and effects of the core components of the model proposed in this paper, we first conduct ablation experiments, and construct variants of the CMHC by removing different core components.
-CMHC$_{w/o ME\&ME.ssl}$ represents the variant obtained by removing both the matching representation module (section 3.1) and hierarchical SSL (section 3.2) from CMHC.
-CMHC$_{w/o ME.ssl}$ is the variant obtained by removing the hierarchical SSL model (section 3.2) from CMHC.
-Compared with CMHC$_{w/o ME\&ME.ssl}$, it adds the matching representation module (section 3.1).
-CMHC is the complete model proposed in this paper that includes both matching representation module (section 3.1) and hierarchical SSL model (section 3.2).
-The performance of the above three variants is shown in Figure 8.
-By analyzing the results in Figure 8, we can get the following conclusions: \begin{itemize}
+To comprehensively evaluate the rationality and effects of the core components proposed in this paper, we first conduct ablation experiments and construct variants of the Motifs-Res by removing different core components.
+Motifs-Res$_{w/o ME\&ME.ssl}$ represents the variant that is obtained by simultaneously removing the matching representation module (Section 4.1) and the hierarchical SSL model (Section 4.2) from Motifs-Res.
+Motifs-Res$_{w/o ME.ssl}$ is the variant that is obtained by removing the hierarchical SSL model (Section 4.2) from Motifs-Res.
+In contrast to Motifs-Res$_{w/o ME\&ME.ssl}$, it contains the matching representation module (Section 4.1).
+Motifs-Res is the complete model, which includes both the matching representation module (Section 4.1) and the hierarchical SSL model (Section 4.2).
+The performances of the above three variants are shown in Figure 8.
+By analyzing the results in Figure 8, we obtain the following conclusions: